Business Growth

 Digital marketing, compared to days dominated by printing coupons and advertising in the Yellow Pages, offers companies important flexibility.

 "You can dial it up and dial it back day to day," Gordon says.
-"Should the president say, 'OK, just kidding on the tariffs,' then I would go all-in with the market."
+"Should the president say, 'OK, just kidding on the tariffs,' then I would go all-in with the marketing."

 The key performance indicators that should concern a pest control company owner in 2025 aren’t really different than in any other type of economy, Gordon says.